Extractor builder endpoints

 Request parameter: Add request parameters to apply filters to your API requests, such as the last creation or updated date filters.

 Request header: This is done via defining a key-value pair.
-For example: define Accept as key and application/json as value for the API response to be returned as json.
+For example: define Accept as key and application/JSON as value for the API response to be returned as JSON.

 Pagination method: To fetch data from all pages when extracting, you must select the pagination mechanism used by your source system's API.